HobbieJ/NewmanWebsite/README.md

 > Newman University is a Catholic university named for John Henry Cardinal Newman and founded by the Adorers of the Blood of Christ for the purpose of empowering graduates to transform society.

-To see my newest work, I'd recommend either heading towards [my website](https://jacobhobbie.com), or it's GitHub repository [here](https://github.com/HobbieJ/HobbieBlog).
+This is irregularly updated.
+To see my newest work, as well as some of my thoughts on other things, I'd recommend going to [my website](https://jacobhobbie.com), or its GitHub repository [here](https://github.com/HobbieJ/HobbieBlog).
 Thank you!